Vegan Chocolate Cake – Super Fudgy! (gluten-free options)

 And the frosting is super easy and not too sweet like buttercream usually is.
 I used a vegan chocolate ganache that’s just chopped chocolate and coconut milk.

-All you do is melt it together, chill and then beat until fluffy.
-Then you have yourself some whipped ganache frosting!
+All you do is melt it together, chill, and then beat until fluffy.
+Then you have some whipped ganache frosting!

-If you’ve got any substitution questions, check out the below section!
+If you’ve got any substitution questions, check out the section below!
 Just one last note.

 The batter will be super runny.
 Don’t be alarmed!
 It’s normal.